JNRowe/jnrowe.github.io/articles/tips/Kick_me_birthday_reminders.rst

 My answer is to combine the excellent abook_ and remind_ tools in to a really cool solution that nags you about birthdays every time you login.

-For those that haven’t used it, ``abook`` is a simple ncurses_ based address book.
-For some years now I’ve been using ``abook`` to manage my personal address book, as it is both small and quite featureful.
+For those that haven’t used it, :command:`abook` is a simple ncurses_ based address book.
+For some years now I’ve been using :command:`abook` to manage my personal address book, as it is both small and quite featureful.
 The address file is in a standard ``ini`` format that I can easily import from and export to practically anything with only a small Python_ script using ConfigParser_.

-``remind`` is a functional **to the point of insanity** text-based reminder tool.
-I use it mainly to remind me of tasks that need completing when I login, although I do have a hook in awesome_ to display the ``remind`` output at other times.
+:command:`remind` is a functional **to the point of insanity** text-based reminder tool.
+I use it mainly to remind me of tasks that need completing when I login, although I do have a hook in awesome_ to display the :command:`remind` output at other times.
 Again the file format is quite sensible which makes writing importers and exporters simple enough.
-As an example, I generate my ``~/.reminders.d/meetings`` file from a hCalender_ page.
+As an example, I generate my :file:`~/.reminders.d/meetings` file from a hCalender_ page.

 .. image:: /.static/2009-09-26-abook_screenshot-mini.png
    :alt: abook displaying custom tab

-Now the birthday trick is a cool one, ``abook`` has a number of custom fields you can use for anything you like.
+Now the birthday trick is a cool one, :command:`abook` has a number of custom fields you can use for anything you like.
 I use ``customfield 2`` to store birthdays in ISO-8601 format as in “1974-04-12”.
-So that we see the correct field name in the user interface instead of just ``Custom2`` add the following to your ``~/.abook/abookrc``:
+So that we see the correct field name in the user interface instead of just ``Custom2`` add the following to your :file:`~/.abook/abookrc`:

 .. code-block:: text